pmajor74/yolo_training_tools/README.md

 - [Text based tutorial](https://github.com/pmajor74/yolo_training_tools/blob/main/readme.tutorial.md)

 ## Python Versions
-- Python 3.10 to Pyton 3.13 have been tested working (on Windows).
+- Python 3.10 to Pyton 3.12 (as per https://docs.ultralytics.com/quickstart).
+- This has been tested working on Windows with both Pytorch CPU (default with Ultralytics) and Nvidia GPU (CUDA 12.8).
-- Linux testing pending.
+- Linux testing pending, please give feedack if you have this running on Linux.

 ## Upcoming Features
 - N8N integration examples